 Common questions about nursing school requirements in Minnesota

-Minnesota nursing programs vary widely.
-Minneapolis College requires a minimum of 70%.
-Bethel University requires a proficient-level score plus a 3.3 GPA.
-Minnesota State Mankato uses TEAS as 25% of a ranked admissions formula with no set minimum.
-The University of Minnesota does not require the TEAS for its BSN program — it uses holistic review with GPA and essays.
+Minnesota nursing programs vary widely by school type.
+Minneapolis College requires a minimum TEAS of 70%.
+Bethel University requires a Proficient-level score plus a 3.3 GPA.
+Minnesota State Mankato uses TEAS as 25% of a ranked admissions formula with no published minimum.
+The University of Minnesota does not require the TEAS — it uses holistic review.
+However, multiple MN community colleges have switched from the TEAS to the HSRT (Health Sciences Reasoning Test), including Anoka-Ramsey (min 74), Century College, M State, Northwest Technical College, Central Lakes College, RCTC, and South Central College.
+Always confirm which exam your specific program requires before registering.

-Top nursing programs in Minnesota include the University of Minnesota School of Nursing (BSN, Twin Cities and Rochester campuses), St. Catherine University (BSN with direct-admit pathway), Bethel University, and Anoka-Ramsey Community College — the second-largest nursing program in the state with a 90%+ NCLEX pass rate and the lowest tuition.
+Top nursing programs in Minnesota include the University of Minnesota School of Nursing (BSN, Twin Cities and Rochester), St. Catherine University (BSN, direct-admit pathway), Bethel University, and Anoka-Ramsey Community College — the second-largest nursing program in the state with a 90%+ NCLEX pass rate and among the lowest tuition.
+For HSRT-required programs, Century College, M State, and Northwest Technical College are strong options.
+Minnesota State Mankato offers a competitive BSN with multiple intake points per year.

 No. The University of Minnesota BSN program uses holistic review — prerequisite GPA, supplemental essays, and experiences.
 There is no TEAS requirement.
 Freshman admission is direct-entry on the Twin Cities campus, and transfer admission (about 30 seats per year) is on the Rochester campus.
 Both are highly competitive.